parksinsik/TimeseriesGAN/README.md

 from tensorboardX import SummaryWriter

-from KospiDataset import KospiDataset from models import LSTMGenerator, CasualConvDiscriminator from utils import time_series_to_plot
+from KospiDataset import KospiDataset from models import LSTMGenerator, CausalConvDiscriminator from utils import time_series_to_plot
 ```